felucian/Ready-AI-APP-ST304/Lab_Modules/03_Blue_Green_deployments/03_Blue_Green_deployments.md

 ## 5. Rolling back to the healthy version (Green)

-Looking at the two deployment files _bookservice-green-OK.yaml_ and _bookservice-blue-incidente.yaml_ we could spot that the main difference, apart from the different Docker images of the containers and version tag labe, is the *selector* of the service.
+Looking at the two deployment files _C:\Labs\k8sconfigurations\blue-green\bookservice-green-OK.yaml_ and _C:\Labs\k8sconfigurations\blue-green\_bookservice-blue-incident.yaml_ we could spot that the main difference, apart from the different Docker images of the containers and version tag label, is the *selector* of the service.

 K8s use selectors to basically bind a service, so in our case a Cluster IP, to a deployment.